devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/intro.md

-# You need to create an account in
+# You can register the new account with Amazon with the following a